APN's daily news review from Israel

 Commentary/Analysis:

-Jewish Orthodoxy can’t be truly open if it is closed to the Palestinians (Peter Beinart, Haaretz+) The cancelation of Rashid Khalidi’s talk at New York’s Ramaz School suggests that Orthodox Jews lack self-confidence in their own Zionism.
+Beinart, Haaretz+) The cancelation of Rashid Khalidi’s talk at New York’s Ramaz School suggests that

-(Senior Palestinian official and former PLO negotiator Muhammad Shtayyeh, Maan) There are six final status issues in negotiations.
+A few tanks in the Jordan Valley will not make Israel safe (Senior Palestinian official and former PLO negotiator Muhammad Shtayyeh, Maan) There are six final status issues in negotiations.
 Rather than genuinely trying to reach an agreement on these issues, Israeli Prime Minister Netanyahu is attempting to bring two non-issues to the table, to divert attention and appease a settler government.
 They are issues that the Israeli government knows that no Palestinian negotiator could ever accept.

 Israel’s distinguishing between Christian and Muslim Arabs is racism (Wednesday Haaretz Editorial) Such a distinction is designed to spark conflicts between minorities in a divide-and-conquer style.